 Regulatory & Reimbursement

-The ExAblate system manufactured by Insightec earned FDA approval to treat essential tremor in July 2016.
-It is also approved for treating essential tremor in Europe, Korea, Canada, Israel, Japan and Russia.
+The Exablate system manufactured by Insightec earned FDA approval to treat essential tremor in July 2016.
+It is also approved for treating essential tremor in Europe, Korea, Canada, Japan, Russia, Taiwan, and the Middle East.

 Commercial coverage and Medicaid will typically follow Medicare but should be evaluated with each company and region.
 Some facilities have a cash payment option, for those who are not willing to wait for insurance decisions for payment.
 Prices vary, but a rough estimate is $40,000.